Khalidi-Siam/Bangla-Handwritten-Word-Recognition-System/README.md

 ## Word Segmentation Strategy

 The segmentation pipeline in `segmentation.py` splits a drawn Bangla word into individual character images using **connected-component analysis**.
+It is implemented as the `BanglaWordSegmenter` class; all parameters are set at construction time and the cached instance is reused across predictions.

 ### Algorithm (step by step)